lmore377/openwrt-rt4230w/README.md

 Warning: Do not flash OpenWRT on this router if it's currently being rented from Spectrum.
 The stock FW has a dual partition layout for redundancy and flashing this image will wipe out both partitions and a partition with info for provisioning with Spectrum, so there will be no way to revert it back to stock.
 I tried backing up/restoring the original parts but it caused the ubi partition for overlay to become corrupted so settings would be cleared after a reboot.

 Note: Spectrum has a revision of this router that has no local web interface, a QR code on the back with SAC2V1K next to it, and the only way to change settings is through the My Spectrum app.
-This revision has a 256MB NAND chip but is otherwise identical.
+This revision usually has a 256MB NAND chip but is otherwise identical.
 This image should work perfectly fine with that router but it's only been tested with initramfs so flash at your own risk.

 <details>
 <summary>Method 1: Install without opening the case using SSH and tftp (Only works for RAC2V1K)</summary>